-In 2017, 12.8% of the Belgian land surface was in a Natura 2000 protected area.
-To achieve the sustainable development goal by 2030, this figure must be increased.
+In 2017, 12.8% of the Belgian land surface was a Natura 2000 protected area.
+To achieve the sustainable development goal by 2030, this figure must increase.
 The trend since 2010 is undetermined.

 Natura 2000 protected land area - Belgium and international comparison

 EEA (2018), Natura 2000 barometer statistics, http://www.eea.europa.eu/ (consulted on 31/07/2018).

 Definition: this indicator represents the share of the Natura 2000 protected land area (under the Habitats Directive 92/43/EEC - Official Journal of the European Union, 22/7/1992 - and/or the Birds Directive 79/409/EEC - Official Journal of the European Union, 25/4/1979) in the total area of the Belgian territory.
 The data come from the European Environment Agency.

 It should also be noted that the Natura 2000 site is only part of the protected areas in Belgium.
 An indicator on the share of the protected site "through effectively and equitably managed, ecologically representative and well-connected systems of protected areas and other effective area-based conservation measures" (CBD, 2010) was calculated for the first time in Belgium, but the continuous monitoring is not yet organised (FPS Health, Food Chain Safety and Environment, 2017).

 Goal: Natura 2000 protected land area must increase.

 The Sustainable Development Goals or SDGs adopted by the UN in 2015 include target 15.1: “By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements”